Resilient Constrained Learning

-\textbf{Constraint Relaxation and Relative difficulty:} Our approach relaxes constraints according to their relative difficulty.
+\textbf{Constraint relaxation and relative difficulty:} Our approach relaxes constraints according to their relative difficulty.
 In the context of class imbalance, the majority classes exert a stronger influence on the overall objective (average performance).
-Therefore, superior overall performance can be attained by minimizing losses in the majority classes more than in the minority classes.
-As a result, meeting the proximity constraint in~\eqref{PC-FL} for clients whose datasets contain a higher fraction of training samples in the minority classes can be more costly in terms of overall performance.
+Therefore, the overall performance $\overline{R}$ tends to favor smaller losses in the majority classes rather than in the minority ones.
+As a result, meeting the proximity constraint in~\eqref{PC-FL} for clients whose datasets contain a higher fraction of training samples from the minority classes can deteriorate performance.
 In Figure~\ref{fig:perturb}(left), we demonstrate that the constraint is effectively relaxed more for these clients.

-\textbf{Controlling the performance vs. relaxation trade-off:} Through the choice of the relaxation cost function, we can control the trade-off between relaxing requirements and performance.
-In order to illustrate this, we perform an ablation on the coefficient $\alpha$ in the quadratic relaxation cost $h(\bbu) = \alpha \|\bbu\|_2^2$.
-As sown in Figure~\ref{fig:perturb}(right) smaller values of $\alpha$ enable better performance at the cost of larger relaxations.
-As $\alpha$ increases, the perturbation goes to zero and the problem approaches the original constrained problem.
+\textbf{Controlling the performance vs. relaxation trade-off:} Through the choice of the relaxation cost function, we can control the trade-off between relaxing the equalization requirements from~\eqref{PC-FL} and performance.
+To illustrate this, we perform an ablation on the coefficient $\alpha$ in the quadratic relaxation cost $h(\bbu) = \alpha \|\bbu\|_2^2$.
+As sown in Figure~\ref{fig:perturb}(middle) smaller values of $\alpha$ enable better performance at the cost of larger relaxations.
+As $\alpha$ increases, the relaxations vanish and the problem approaches the original constrained problem.
 In this manner, the resilient approach enables navigating this trade-off by changing a single hyperparameter.
-Still, the optimal relaxation for each client is determined by their local data distribution, i.e. the relative difficulty of the constraint.
+Still, the optimal relaxation for each client is determined by their local data distribution, i.e., the relative difficulty of the constraint.
 In Appendix~\ref{a:additional-results-FL-res} we also perform an ablation on the cost function by changing the perturbation norm.

-\textbf{Sensitivity to Problem Specification:} The resilient approach is less sensitive to the specification of the constraints.
-Dual variables indicate the sensitivity of the objective with respect to constraint perturbations.
-As shown by figure~\ref{fig:constraint_sat}(left) the resilient approach yields smaller dual variables, irespectively of the tolerance $\epsilon$ in the constraint specification.
-The same holds across different levels of heterogeneity among clients, as shown in Appendix~\ref{a:additional-results-FL-res}.